TheLancashireman/davros/davroska/README.md

 ### Configuration:

-The actual configuration of tasks, ISRs, locks etc. is done at startup.
+The actual configuration of tasks, ISRs, mutexes etc. is done at startup.
 The compile time configuration simply sets limits on what you can configure.

 You provide a header file (dv-config.h) that defines the following macros:

 * DV_CFG_MAXEXE - the maximum number of executables (excluding the idle loop) that you can have
 * DV_CFG_MAXPRIO - the maximum number of priorites that your executables will use
-* DV_CFG_MAXLOCK - the maximum number of locks that you can have
+* DV_CFG_MAXMUTEX - the maximum number of mutexes that you can have
 * DV_CFG_MAXCOUNTER - the maximum number of counters that you can have
 * DV_CFG_MAXALARM - the maximum number of alarms that you can have
 * DV_CFG_NSLOT_EXTRA - the number of extra queue elements you need (to cover multiple activations)